Release Notes: 8.4

 dipdup.env

-if presented in the current directory. - context: Added configurable watchdog service to notify about long-running callbacks and transactions.
+flag to datasource config to enable websockets/polling implicitly. - context: Added configurable watchdog service to notify about long-running callbacks and transactions.

 Fixed